Common reed bunting

-The common reed bunting (Emberiza schoeniclus) is a passerine bird in the bunting family Emberizidae, a group now separated by most modern authors from the finches, Fringillidae.
-The genus name Emberiza is from Old German Embritz, a bunting.
-The specific schoeniclus is from Ancient Greek skhoiniklos, a now unknown waterside bird.
+The common reed bunting (Emberiza schoeniclus), or simply reed bunting, is a passerine bird in the bunting family Emberizidae.
 This species breeds throughout Europe and much of the Palearctic region.
 While most individuals migrate south in winter, those in the milder south and west of the range are resident.
 It is a common sight in reedbeds, but also breeds in drier open areas such as moorland and arable land.
 For example, it inhabits purple moor grass and rush pastures, which are designated as a Biodiversity Action Plan habitat in the UK.
 It occurs on poorly drained neutral and acid soils of the lowlands and upland fringe.

 Taxonomy

 The common reed bunting was described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Fringilla schoeniclus.
 This bunting is now placed in the genus Emberiza that Linnaeus had introduced in the same edition of his Systema Naturae.
+The genus name Emberiza is from Old German Embritz, a bunting.
 The specific epithet schoeniclus is from the Ancient Greek skhoiniklos, a word that was used by Greek authors for an unidentified bird.
 Linnaeus specified the type locality as Europe but this is now restricted to Sweden.
 Nineteen subspecies are recognised.

 The bird family Emberizidae contains about 300 species of seed-eating birds, most of which are endemic to the Americas.
 However, the genus Emberiza, which comprises over 40 species, is exclusively found in the Old World.
-Within its genus, the reed bunting is most closely related to the Japanese reed bunting and the Pallas's reed bunting, which are sometimes classified as being in the genus Schoeniclus.
+Within its genus, the common reed bunting is most closely related to the Japanese reed bunting and Pallas's reed bunting, with the three species sometimes being classified in their own genus, Schoeniclus.